319th Reconnaissance Wing: 319th Bombardment Wing

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCOM) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Guide to Air Force Lineage and Honors, p.
+12.)

 As a result, the 4133d Wing was replaced by the 319th Bombardment Wing, which assumed its mission, personnel, and equipment on 1 February 1963.
+(Note: The 319th Wing continued, through temporary bestowal, the history, and honors of the World War II 319th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4133d.)
 The 46th Bombardment Squadron, a squadron that had been assigned to the wing when it was a reserve organization, replaced the 30th Squadron.
 The 905th Air Refueling Squadron and the 59th Munitions Maintenance Squadron' were reassigned to the 319th.
 Component support units were replaced by units with the numerical designation of the newly established wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

 Shortly after the wing was activated, Grand Forks was transferred from ADC to SAC in July 1963, and the personnel and equipment of ADC's 478th Air Base Group and 478th USAF Dispensary were transferred to form the wing's 319th Combat Support Group and 804th Medical Group.
 In 1964, however, the wing became a tenant of the 321st Strategic Missile Wing as its base support mission, manpower, and equipment was transferred to the 321st.

 The wing placed aircraft on peacetime quick reaction alert duty, and conducted global bombardment training for Emergency War Order operations and air refueling operations to meet SAC commitments.
 During the Vietnam War, the 319th Bomb Wing's mission expanded to include sending bomber and tanker aircrews on temporary duty assignments to support B-52 and KC-135 operations from 1963 to 1974.
 Tanker crews participated in refueling operations for both bombers and fighters.
-The bomb crews flew B-52Ds from bases at Andersen AFB, Guam; Kadena AB, Okinawa, and U-Tapao RTNAF, Thailand.
+The bomb crews flew B-52Ds from bases at Andersen Air Force Base, Guam; Kadena Air Base, Okinawa, and U-Tapao RTNAF, Thailand.
 Bomber crews participated in Operation Arc Light in 1968 and Operations Linebacker I and Linebacker II in 1972.

 In 1973, the 319th Bombardment Wing acquired the AGM-69 Short Range Attack Missile, replacing the older AGM-28 Hound Dog air-to-ground missile aboard its B-52Hs.
 As the activities in Southeast Asia decreased, the 319th Bomb Wing focused its full efforts on training crews to fly strategic strike missions.
 It participated in a SAC program to test admission of females to the inflight refueling career field, January–December 1979.